alelodato/Pictures-and-Places/README.md

 * For the buttons i have used the colour #000000 for the text content and #a8cccc for the background;

-* For the answers and all the other buttons text content i have used the colour #000000;
+* For the answers, the pop up alert and all the other buttons text content i have used the colour #000000;

 * For the answers buttons background colour i have used #1cd0b2;